 People that have Comcast email address are on POP email.
 That means that when I email your comcast.net email address, a copy of that message goes to the server (checking your email on a browser) and every other device that has access to receive email on your account.
-If you delete the message from your Smartphone, it still will show unread on your computer and tablet.
+If you delete the message from your smartphone, it still will show unread on your computer and tablet.
 If you mark 100 messages as read from your computer, they’re still unread on your tablet and Smartphone.
-Annoying isn’t it?
+Annoying, isn’t it?
 Comcast has finally caught up to all the big boys.
 Just go to https://xcsignup.comcast.net/onboardingapps/imap, enter your Comcast email address and password.
-24 hrs later (they say, my transition took about 10 hrs) you’re POP services were transferred to Comcast’s new IMAP servers.
+24 hours later (they say, my transition took about 10 hrs) your POP services were transferred to Comcast’s new IMAP servers.

 Now what?
 I deleted my Comcast email from my phone, computer and tablet.
 By doing this, I will have lost messages I’ve sent from these devices so be careful.
 You’re pretty much going to lose messages that aren’t still on the Comcast server.
 So save whatever email is important to you that you don’t see on https://login.comcast.net/login before you attempt what I’m suggesting.